Licensing and useful links

 The following links can help you quickly find the needed information:

-For more information about configuring the Remote Development environment and open your project, refer to Connect and work with JetBrains Gateway.
+For the information on how to configure the Remote Development environment and open your project, refer to Connect and work with JetBrains Gateway.